Mrs. Officer: Music video

+Notable live performances

+On September 9, 2023, Lil Wayne performed the song live at U.S. Vice President Kamala Harris's official residence for a concert celebrating the 50th anniversary of hip-hop music.
+Lil Wayne also performed the song as part of a medley at the Saturday Night Live 50th Anniversary Special on February 16, 2025.

 Chart performance

-"Mrs. Officer" debuted at No. 16 on the Billboard Hot 100, making it the seventh song to chart on the Hot 100 from Tha Carter III.
+"Mrs. Officer" debuted at No. 86 on the Billboard Hot 100, making it the seventh song to chart on the Hot 100 from Tha Carter III.
 The song peaked at No. 16, making it Wayne's fourth top twenty hit on the Billboard Hot 100 from the album.
 It rapidly ascended the Hot R&B/Hip-Hop Songs chart, reaching No. 5, becoming his fourth top ten single on that chart from the album.